tilt-dev/tilt.build/docs/example_projects.md

 Congratulations!
 You've run your first server with `tilt`.

-Type `q` to quit the status box.
+Type `ctrl-C` to quit the status box.
 When you're finished, run

 ```
 tilt down